Cyb3r-Assassin/Phase_Blaster/README.md

 127.0.255.255

-For middle recon work use Phase_Parse.sh and whois_around.sh.
-Phase_Parse will give you a breakout of hosts with open ports only and a brief list of just the open ports. whois_around will do a quick nbtscan of the discovered hosts and provide a host name breakdown for all NetBios host name, ip, and MAC addressed of all the system in the ips folders range.
+For middle recon work use Phase_blaster -p and Phase_Blaster -nbt.
+Phase_Blaster -p will give you a breakout of hosts with open ports only and a brief list of just the open ports.
+Phase_Blaster -nbt will do a quick nbtscan of the discovered hosts and provide a host name breakdown for all NetBios host names, ip, and MAC addressed of all the system in the ips folders range.

 I suggest the command

->./Phase_Blaster.sh -bc 10.10. && ./Phase_blaster.sh -df && ./whois_around.sh && ./Phase_Parse
+>./Phase_Blaster -bc 10.10. && ./Phase_blaster -df && ./Phase_Blaster -nbt && ./Phase_Blaster -p

-##You must edit line 22 of Phase_Blaster.sh to use your default user name before running Phase_Blaster
+##You must edit line 22 of Phase_Blaster to use your default user name before running Phase_Blaster if you do not run as root user

 Happy Hacking!